starsite/FileMaker-Swift/README.md

   "lastName": "Hamm"
 ]]

-// trailing closures are _especially_ good for long signatures, like this one editRecordWith(id: recid, token: token, layout: layout, payload: payload, modId: nil) { code, message in
+// trailing closures are _especially_ great for long signatures, like this one editRecordWith(id: recid, token: token, layout: layout, payload: payload, modId: nil) { code, message in

     guard code == "0" else {